 Customer experience is the sum of a customer’s feelings and perceptions when engaging with a company’s product or service.
 Customer experience begins when the customer purchases at the end of the customer interaction with the company.
 This is often referred to as the customer journey.
 It goes without saying that from the company’s point of view, good customer experience management leads to a renewal or repeat purchase of a product or service.

 All brands provide customer experience, whether that experience is intended or not.
-Some do it in a centralized fashion through contact centers.
+Some do it in a centralized fashion through contact center platforms.
 The line between good customer experience management and lousy customer experience management is how well a company can encourage customer engagement through design experience and ease of use.
 The main goal is customer loyalty.

 The challenging part when building a solid CX is that the customers behave table ways, and a superior product could be easily beaten by a lesser product just because customer experience was not considered.
 Thus, businesses should aim to optimize and assess every customer touchpoint to increase the likelihood of customer happiness and satisfaction.
 Customer experience management software is helpful as it allows companies to collect customer data and process it, provided the appropriate privacy statements are in place.